RHIT-CSSE/csse332/labs/milestone1/index.md

 ## System calls

-To get started with your project, you would need to need the vanilla `xv6` source code provided to you in the **`main` branch** of the class labs repository. **Please make sure you are on the `main` branch to avoid having any of the other labs' code** as those can interfere with your work.
+To get started with your project, you would need to start with the vanilla `xv6` source code provided to you in the **`main` branch** of the class labs repository. **Please make sure you are on the `main` branch to avoid having any of the other labs' code** as those can interfere with your work.